 Professor Pelto’s experience led to her appointment at the World Health Organization (WHO) where she served for 8 years as the senior social scientist responsible for creating research tools and implementing their application to improve household management of acute respiratory infection and diarrheal diseases in developing countries.
 In addition to addressing family care-seeking behavior, she also worked on improving health worker communication skills and the organization of health services to support skill development.
 In 2007 she received the Malinowski Award from the Society for Applied Anthropology, which is given "to an outstanding social scientist in recognition of efforts to understand and serve the needs of the world's societies and who has actively pursued the goal of solving human problems using the concepts and tools of social science."
 She is also a Fellow of the American Society for Nutrition and the Society for Applied Anthropology.

 She was a founding editor of the journals, Medical Anthropology, and Reviews in Anthropology, which was established to further the quality in publishing of academic anthropological research.
-To provide a forum for nutritional anthropology she worked with colleagues to established a group within the Society for Medical Anthropology, which is now an independent organization (The Society for Food and Nutrition) that operates under the umbrella of the American Anthropological Association.
+To provide a forum for nutritional anthropology she worked with colleagues to establish a group within the Society for Medical Anthropology, which is now an independent organization (The Society for Food and Nutrition) that operates under the umbrella of the American Anthropological Association.
 She currently serves on the editorial board of several nutrition and health journals.

 Currently my research is focused primarily on infant and young child feeding.
 My research activities involve applications of a research approach and tool that I created, the" Focused Enthnographic Study Manual for Infant and Young Child Feeding.
 This flexible set of theory-based research protocols can be used for investigations of caregiver and the household and community contexts of infant and young child feeding, investigating feeding behaviors from the perspectives of women and families, and the delivery of nutrition interventions.
 In addition to providing guidance to investigators in a number of countries who are applying the tool, I am actively engaged in analyzing the publishing the results of studies using this tool.
 I am also writing a book that includes the manual as well as research results from its application.